Jingyuanisxzs/Flow_Cluster_Tool/README.md

 # Flow Cluster Editing Tool

 This is a Nodejs web application(with some python scripts).
+The weighted Kmeans algorithm is used.
 The important data is not here.
 You should use your own flow_matrices.omx file.

 ## Set Up
 ### 1. Download the folder